 There are now three major funding vehicles to ensure afterschool programs are set up for success in 2021.
 First, the field must make its voice heard that the final FY 2021 appropriations bill include at a minimum the House proposed $13 million increase to the 21st CCLC program.
 Second, the field must make sure Congress knows that the next COVID relief package must include supplemental funding specifically for 21st CCLC.
 The CARES Act, which was signed into law last March, included several funding streams which afterschool advocates have been able to access (Education Stabilization Fund, Governors’ Emergency Fund, CCDBG supplemental funds, and some state and local relief funds).
 But, no dedicated funds for 21st CCLC have been provided in COVID relief packages, despite all the data that show 21st CCLC providers are critical supports in the midst of COVID.
 And third, we must continue to urge bipartisan support for the 21st CCLC Coronavirus Relief Act, legislation introduced by Sens.
 Lisa Murkowski (R-Alaska) and Tina Smith (D-Min..) to provide programs with the flexibility and funding (an additional $1.2 billion) they need to operate at this time.

 You can help make the case here.

-It has been more than one month since state education agencies were asked to submit their proposed state plans for the use of American Rescue Plan (ARP) Elementary and Secondary School Emergency...
+Two months after state education agencies were asked to submit their proposed state plans for the use of American Rescue Plan (ARP) Elementary and Secondary School Emergency Relief (ESSER III) Funds...